federicotdn/verb/README.md

 - <kbd>C-c C-r C-r</kbd>: `verb-send-request-on-point-other-window-stay` sends the request and shows the response on a buffer in another window, but doesn't switch to that window.
 - <kbd>C-c C-r C-s</kbd>: `verb-send-request-on-point-other-window` sends the request, shows the response on a buffer in another window, and switches to it.
 - <kbd>C-c C-r C-f</kbd>: `verb-send-request-on-point` sends the request, and shows the response on a buffer in the currently selected window.
 - <kbd>C-c C-r C-m</kbd>: `verb-send-request-on-point-no-window` sends the request, but does not show the response buffer anywhere.
-The response status (e.g. `HTTP/1.1 200 OK`) will be shown on the minibuffer.
+The response status (e.g. `HTTP/1.1 200 OK | http://example.com`) will be shown on the minibuffer.
 This is useful for cases where one is only interested in the request's side effects.

 Request sending is asynchronous - you can do other stuff while Emacs waits for the server's response.
 If the response is taking too long to be received, a warning will be displayed in the minibuffer.
 You can modify this behaviour by modifying the `verb-show-timeout-warning` variable's value.

 ### The Response Body Buffer

-After you have sent the request and the server has answered back successfully, you should now be seeing the response body buffer.
+After you have sent the request and the server has answered back successfully, you should now be seeing the populated response body buffer.
 The response body buffer always has the `verb-response-body-mode` minor mode activated (indicated by `Verb[Body]` in the modeline).

 The buffer will have an active [header line](https://www.gnu.org/software/emacs/manual/html_node/elisp/Header-Lines.html), showing something similar to: